-- Kyabazinga Wilberforce Gabula Nadiope IV – 2014 to present
+- 4 Kyabazinga William Wilberforce Kadhumbula Gabula Nadiope IV – reigned 2014 –

 HRH Queen (Inhebantu) Jovia Mutesi is the wife and queen consort to HM King (Isebantu Kyabazinga) William Wilberforce gabula Nadiope IV of BuSoga kingdom, Uganda.
-They married in September 2023 and Royal wedding in November
+They traditionally married in September 2023 and Royal wedding on 18th November 2023

 Kingdom Structure and Organisation